pzponge/Yestoday/Nassim_Nicholas_Taleb/Bitcoin_Currencies_and_Fragility.md

 ## Some Additional Fallacies

 *1\) Fallacy of libertarianism*: The belief that bitcoin is an offshoot of libertarian and Austrian economics has no solid backing — it has the same lack of rigor as the one behind the belief that cryptos represent a "hedge for inflation".
-Spitznagel \[20\] had already, in 2017， debunked the notion that bitcoin can be a safe haven (as discussed next) or that the principles of Austrian economics can be invoked in support of cryptocurrencies.
+Spitznagel[^r20] had already, in 2017， debunked the notion that bitcoin can be a safe haven (as discussed next) or that the principles of Austrian economics can be invoked in support of cryptocurrencies.

-**Comment 4: Law vs. Regulations vs. Rules**
+>**Comment 4: Law vs. Regulations vs. Rules**
+>

-*Libertarianism is about the rule of law in place of the rule of regulation.
-It is not about the rule of rules.*
+>Libertarianism is about the rule of law in place of the rule of regulation.
+It is not about the rule of rules.

 Libertarianism is fundamentally about the rule of law in place of the rule of regulation.
 It is not about the rule of rules — mechanistic, automated rules with irreversible outcomes.
 The real world is fraught with ambiguities and even Napoleonic law (far less mechanistic than crypto rules) cannot keep up — to wit, as a risk management directive, most commercial contracts traditionally prefer forums of dispute resolution to be under the more flexible Anglo Saxon common law (London, NY, Hong Kong) that rules on balance, intent, and symmetry in contracts.
 This applies of course to quantitative finance products such as complex derivatives contracts for which one needs to minimize the legal risk.